ncgr/aakbar/aakbar/examples/README.txt

    calculate_signatures.sh - shows how to calculate signatures using aakbar split.sh - splits a genome into non-overlapping non-random chunks using fastaq Each of these helper scripts contains help text.

+Run "./firmicutes9.sh" when you are ready to see a full demo.